KADATravel

 Most visitors never reach north of Lima — which means Peru's most astonishing pre-Inca civilisations remain gloriously uncrowded.
 Chan Chan, the largest adobe city ever built, stretches for 20 square kilometres and receives a fraction of Machu Picchu's footfall.
 Kuelap, older and more remote, sits on a cloud-forest ridge above the canyon of the Utcubamba.
 And at the end, the Pacific at Máncora: warm water, consistent swells, a handful of private villas.
 The north rewards those who seek an undiluted Peru.

-Curated by Kada
+Curated by Kada Travel

 The Territory